GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 In this article, you'll learn how to connect RGB fans to a motherboard, and how to ensure each step is done correctly.

-In order to connect an RGB fan to your motherboard, you will need to find suitable connectors on your motherboard.
+RGB fans allow you to customize the look of your computer, but they are also necessary for cooling the internal components.
+You must find suitable connectors to connect an RGB fan to your motherboard.
 Furthermore, compatibility research before connecting a fan is necessary for a safe connection.

 Key Takeaways

-• Before purchasing an RGB fan for your PC, make sure that your motherboard is capable of running the fan.
+• Before purchasing an RGB fan for your PC, ensure your motherboard can handle it.

-• You will also have to check which type of fan you have and find the appropriate pins for it.
+• You will also have to check which type of fan you have and find the appropriate pins.

-• To connect an RGB fan without an RGB header, you will need to connect an RGB controller to your motherboard.
+• To connect an RGB fan without an RGB header, you must connect an RGB controller to your motherboard.

 Different Types Of RGB Fan Connections